Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 * Produce some graphs and learn how to save these.
 * Learn how to save output of statistics to file.

-* As this is a new course and I have an interest in student retention I decided to also document within the 'readme' personal goals, challenges and lessons learned.
+* As this is a new course and, in my worklife I have an interest in student retention, I decided to also document within the 'readme' personal goals, challenges and lessons learned.
 These sections can be found towards the end of this readme.

 ## Exercise files within this repository ##
 *	Project brief.pdf – Project Instructions document by Dr Ian McLouglin